 Ar nDraiocht Fein (or ADF) means “Our Own Druidry” in Irish Gaelic.
-It is an independent tradition of neopagan druidry, founded in the United States, with groves throughout the US, Canada and Europe.
-It is founded on the principle “why not excellence?”, which is something we strive for physically, intellectually, artistically and spiritually.
+It is an independent tradition of neopagan druidry, founded in the United States, with groves throughout the US, Canada, Europe.
+Australia, etc. It is founded on the principle “why not excellence?”, which is something we strive for physically, intellectually, artistically and spiritually.

 As members of ADF, we are working to build a non-sexist, non-racist, ever-evolving and open religion that we can practice as a way of life and hand on to succeeding generations.
 And we are aware that patience and moderation can apply.
 Another ADF saying is, “With the speed of a growing oak.”

 What is a Grove?
 A Proto-grove?

 An ADF Grove is any group of three or more voting members of the ADF over the age of 18, who gather together at least twice a month to study and practice Druidism within the context of Ar nDraiocht Fein, and who are chartered by the Mother Grove as a local congregation.
 A Proto-grove is a “seedling” Grove, started by one member of the ADF.
 The purpose of the Grove or Proto-grove is to provide accessible Druidic ritual and study to the public, and serve the greater community for the betterment of all.

 Our Connection with the Gods

-ADF Druidism centers around the various pantheons and myths of the Indo-European cultures: Celtic, Greek, Norse, Baltic, and Vedic.
+ADF Druidism centers around the various pantheons and myths of the Indo-European cultures, including: Baltic, Celtic, Greek, Norse, Roman, Slavic, and Vedic.
 For us, the gods and goddesses of these cultures are very real and unique, each and every one.
 Our relationships with our Gods are reciprocal: we offer praise, gratitude, worship and sacrifice, and in return the Gods offer us blessing, inspiration, strength and protection.
 Most importantly, from the Gods we receive a better understanding of our world and ourselves, and how we are all interconnected.

 What do we believe?